Corona Canada installing reclaimed plastic access mats at Canadian beaches - Canadian Plastics

 The semi-rigid and roll-out portable pathways help create a smooth transition to shorelines for those with mobility challenges.

-Beer brewer Corona Canada is installing semi-rigid, roll-out access mats made with reclaimed ocean-bound plastics at six beaches in Canada this summer.
+Beer brand Corona Canada is installing semi-rigid, roll-out access mats made with reclaimed ocean-bound plastics at six beaches in Canada this summer.

 Part of Corona’s Accessing Paradise Pledge, the project aims to make beaches, and beach sunsets, more accessible for those with mobility challenges.